Meet Airplane Artist Sam Lyons

 Sam: Yes, I belong to the Air Force Art Program, so it’s basically in a lot of airforce bases.
 I do paintings that I will donate to the Air Force Art Program and then they will keep them in a log, and say if a General wants something for his office, he can go to this inventory and pick out a painting and have it brought to his office so it’ll sit there for the time he’s there, then it’ll go back into the system.

 Ray: You’re in the Atlanta area, people can come to your studio?

-Sam: No, we are currently located in Lakeland, Florida as of 2022.
+Sam: No, we are currently located in Lakeland, Florida, since 2010.
 We are 15 min. from the Lakeland airport.

 Ray: It’s a real honor to talk to you and have you on today.
 Keep up the good work!